matteobarbera/mavlab_wiki_fork/Data-management.md

 The above table lists some options for data storage and sharing.
 Note that anything involving TU Delft or SURF is usually fine for storing sensitive data, because these servers are hosted inside the Netherlands.
 While options like SURFfilesender have more polished and easier-to-use alternatives such as WeTransfer, the former should be preferred.

 The network drives are known to be slow because your computer doesn't actually keep local copies of every file on the drive.
 This might be preferred in cases when local disk space is in short supply, but as long as your storage demands don't exceed 500 GB, SURFdrive is often a better alternative.
 You can login with your NetID, files can be shared easily, and to have local copies you can connect it to any device you like using the [ownCloud client](https://owncloud.com/desktop-app/) (Windows, Mac, Linux, iOS, Android).
+Network drives can be requested via [TOPdesk](https://tudelft.topdesk.net).

 ### Code repositories